rdhkdh/rdhkdh/README.md

 ### Hi there 👋
-#I'm Ridhiman Dhindsa, a coding enthusiast currently studying Computer Science at IIT Guwahati.
+I'm Ridhiman Dhindsa, a coding enthusiast currently studying Computer Science at IIT Guwahati.</br>

 <!--
 **rdhkdh/rdhkdh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.